Abandoned & Little-Known Airfields:

 Boulevard Airport was no longer depicted at all on the July 1952 NY Sectional Chart (courtesy of Mike Keefe).

-A 1958 aerial photo showed that houses had begun to cover the wester half of the former airport property.
+A 1958 aerial photo showed that more houses had begun to cover the western half of the former airport property.

 and not a trace appeared to remain of the former airport.

-A circa 2000 aerial view of the site of the former Boulevard Airport.
+A 4/12/10 aerial view no longer depicted any trace of the former Boulevard Airport.

 ____________________________________________________